varya/wsd-2015/index.md

 <!-- What we are actually developing -->
 > Websites are systems rather than pages and as soon as we
-> stop percerving them as that, the better.
+> stop perceiving them as that, the better.
 <figcaption>Anna Debenham</figcaption>

 <style>